-A complimentary copy of this book was provided by Waterbrook Multnomah.
+This book was provided to me by Waterbrook Multnomah.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Published by WaterBrook Press on 2015-10